 Esme Caramello, Managing Attorney & Faculty Director

-Esme Caramello is the Bureau’s Faculty Director and a Clinical Professor of Law at Harvard Law School, where her research, teaching, and advocacy focus on affordable housing, access to justice, public interest lawyering, and legal ethics.
-After graduating from HLS, Esme spent a year in San Francisco as a litigation associate at Baker & McKenzie and a year in her hometown of Chicago as law clerk to the incomparable U.S. District Court Judge Charles P. Kocoras.
-She then served for five years as a Chesterfield Smith Community Service Fellow and litigation associate in the Boston office of Holland & Knight, where her work ranged from challenging the conditions of confinement on death row to drafting a consumer protection law to representing refugees seeking political asylum and tenants fighting eviction and disability discrimination.
-Hooked on housing, she taught in the Housing Unit at HLS’s WilmerHale Legal Services Center and in Suffolk Law School’s Housing and Consumer Protection Clinic before coming to the Bureau in 2009.
-Esme is a member of the Massachusetts Access to Justice Commission and serves as a co-chair of its Housing Working Group and a member of its Access to Attorneys Committee.
-She is also a Trustee of the Boston Bar Foundation and a longtime member of its Grants Committee.
-Esme is the mother of two sons.
-She is a graduate of Harvard College (Social Anthropology ’94) and Harvard Law School (’99).
+Esme Caramello is the Bureau’s Faculty Director and a Clinical Professor of Law at Harvard Law School, where her research, teaching, and advocacy focus on affordable housing, public interest lawyering, equal access to civil justice, race equity in the courts, and legal ethics.
+Esme grew passionate about housing justice during law school internships at Greater Boston Legal Services and Cambridge and Somerville Legal Services.
+She then spent a year in San Francisco as a litigation associate at Baker & McKenzie and a year in her hometown of Chicago as law clerk to U.S. District Court Judge Charles P. Kocoras.
+In 2001, Esme returned to Boston as a Chesterfield Smith Community Service Fellow at Holland & Knight, where her work ranged from challenging the conditions of confinement on death row to a successful campaign to regulate the post-eviction storage industry to representing refugees seeking political asylum and tenants fighting eviction and disability discrimination.
+After two more years of commercial litigation, Esme taught in the Housing Unit at HLS’s WilmerHale Legal Services Center and in Suffolk Law School’s Housing and Consumer Protection Clinic before coming to the Bureau as deputy director in 2009.
+Esme is a member of the Massachusetts Access to Justice Commission and a Trustee of the Boston Bar Foundation.
+She is the mother of two wonderful sons, Liam and Ollie.
+Esme is a graduate of Harvard College (Social Anthropology ’94) and Harvard Law School (’99).

 Stephanie Goldenhersh, Clinical Instructor